Azure/login/README.md

     with:
       creds: '{"clientId":"${{ secrets.CLIENT_ID }}","clientSecret":"${{ secrets.CLIENT_SECRET }}","subscriptionId":"${{ secrets.SUBSCRIPTION_ID }}","tenantId":"${{ secrets.TENANT_ID }}"}'
 ```
-In a similar way, any additional parameter can be addded to creds such as resourceManagerEndpointUrl for Azure Stack, for example.
+In a similar way, any additional parameter can be added to creds such as resourceManagerEndpointUrl for Azure Stack, for example.

 ### Manually creating the Credentials object